-There are many sites of Indigenous importance throughout the region.
-Eleven Indigenous language groups existed in the area prior to European settlement and those groups have left important physical evidence of their historic activities.
+There are many important Aboriginal sites throughout the North Central region.
+Eleven Aboriginal language groups existed in the area prior to European settlement and those groups have left important physical evidence of their historic activities.
 Where found, this evidence survives as cultural heritage sites or places and can include axe grinding grooves, burial places and scarred trees.
-Indigenous groups continue to hold a strong affiliation with the region with major cultural heritage sites including Kow Swamp, Lake Boort, Lake Boga, Mt Kooyoora and Mt Franklin.
+Aboriginal groups continue to hold a strong affiliation with the North Central region's major cultural heritage sites including Kow Swamp, Lake Boort, Lake Boga, Mt Kooyoora and Mt Franklin.

-The region was once Australia's premier gold mining area and therefore is also rich in nonindigenous cultural heritage.
-It has 515 features, buildings and places listed on the Register of the National Estate.
+The North Central region was once Australia's premier gold mining area and therefore is also rich in European cultural heritage.

-The region's historic heritage assets are renowned and well recognised in Victoria and across Australia.
-They are fundamentally the legacy of Victoria's great international gold rush and they are evident in landscapes, streetscapes, public infrastructure, gardens and amongst a diverse industry base.
+The North Central region's historic European heritage assets are renowned and well recognised in Victoria and across Australia.
+They are the legacy of Victoria's great international gold rush and they are evident in landscapes, streetscapes, public infrastructure, gardens and amongst a diverse industry base.
 Agriculture, viticulture, manufacturing, information technology and tourism are all important social and economic drivers that have developed from the region's nineteenth century settlement patterns and land use (Heritage Victoria, 2010).